 However, these cameras are fantastic for the creation of stop-motion effects, whereby bursts of still images are used to capture the equivalent frames of film (the 5D Mark II is still favored by many production houses to produce stop-motion features and series).

-Of course, series two of The Mandalorian debuts on Disney+ this Friday, 30 October.
 And if you love Mando and Baby Yoda as much as we do, check out The Mandalorian Polaroid Now camera!